Teaching Spell Checkers to Teach: Pedagogical Program Synthesis for Interactive Learning: Technical Evaluation

 Experts first attended a Zoom orientation session explaining the evaluation task.
 They then rated conversation transcripts through a custom web interface using 5-point Likert scales for each intervention: (Q1) ``The action selected is appropriate''; (Q2) ``The reason for action selection is valid''; (Q3) ``I feel confident in my assessment.''
 Experts could also add qualitative notes.
-After completing one practice transcript with guided walkthrough, participants independently rated all 25 transcripts over multiple days (2-6 hours total).
+After completing a guided transcript, participants independently rated 25 transcripts from their randomly assigned set over multiple days.
+Completing the task required 2-6 hours.
 Participants received \$50 compensation.